llmrisks/llmrisks.github.io/src/content/post/week11.md

 <author>Blogging Team: Ajwa Shahid, Caroline Gihlstorf, Changhong Yang, Hyeongjin Kim, Sarah Boyce</author>

-# Monday, November 6
+# Monday, November 6: Watermarking LLM Output

-Class began introducing the following problem: recent instances of AI-generated text passing for human text and the writing of students being misattributed to AI suggest the need for a tool to distinguish between human-written and AI-generated text.
+Recent instances of AI-generated text passing for human text and the writing of students being misattributed to AI suggest the need for a tool to distinguish between human-written and AI-generated text.
 The presenters also noted that the increase in the amount of AI-generated text online is a risk for training future LLMs on this data.

-They then introduced the solution that would be the focus of the class: watermarking for text generation models.
-Their discussion for the first half of the class focused on the paper [A Watermark for Large Language Models](https://arxiv.org/abs/2301.10226)[^1].
+A proposed solution is to embed a watermark in the output of text generation models.

+John Kirchenbauer, Jonas Geiping, Yuxin Wen, Jonathan Katz, Ian Miers, Tom Goldstein. [_A Watermark for Large Language Models_](https://arxiv.org/abs/2301.10226).
+2023. [[PDF](https://arxiv.org/pdf/2301.10226.pdf)]

 <table><tr>
   <td><img src="../images/week11/watermarking-proposed-solution.png" width="95%"></td>